Sorry! Several of our web services are down. We apologize for the inconvenience.

 If you’ve received notice of a violation on your own property, see What Should I Do If I’m Cited?

-Your complaint does not always lead to a citation.
+Your complaint does not always lead to an enforcement action.
 When we investigate, sometimes the owner has already fixed the problem or we discover that the owner has done nothing wrong.
 Sometimes we may not be able to see the violation.

 The property address of the potential violation.